Cycling in the United States: History

-Bicycling has been used as a mode of transport in the U.S. since the country's inception.

-It experienced a rise in popularity in the 21st century, as people sought to escape the congestion and reduce their environmental impact.
+Bicycling experienced a rise in popularity in the 21st century, as people sought to escape the congestion and reduce their environmental impact.
 Research shows that cycling is not only environmentally-friendly but is also beneficial to one's mental, physical, and social health.
 Activists and organizations such as the League of American Bicyclists campaigned for safer bicycle infrastructure.
 However, recent efforts to increase cycling in the United States have been insufficient, and the number of people who ride their bikes continues to plummet from 2014-2019.

 Recently, many American cities have started to promote cycling due to economic and educational opportunities, following what many European countries did in the past decades where they reclaimed space in the urban landscape from cars.
 National Geographic author Ilana Strauss suggests a direct correlation between perceived safety features like protected bike lanes and the amount of cyclists on the road.